-Executive Director, Colorado Catholic Conference
+Executive Director, Maryland Catholic Conference

-The Catholic Studies Joint Degree Program was an invaluable part of my educational experience at St. Thomas.
-The Program allowed me to understand and appreciate more fully the deep bond that exists between our legal system and the moral and intellectual principles of Catholic teaching.
+The Catholic studies joint degree program was an invaluable part of my educational experience at St. Thomas.
+The program allowed me to understand and appreciate more fully the deep bond that exists between our legal system and the moral and intellectual principles of Catholic teaching.

-I received a J.D. and M.A. in Catholic Studies from UST in 2005.
 The joint degree program was both rewarding and challenging.
 I strongly recommend it to anyone interested in delving deeper into their faith while studying the law.
 The program gave me the opportunity to more fully understand the implications of my faith for both my professional and personal life.
-Most importantly, the Catholic Studies courses allowed me the opportunity to more thoroughly address larger questions of importance, such as what does it mean to be a human person.
+Most importantly, the Catholic studies courses allowed me the opportunity to more thoroughly address larger questions of importance, such as what does it mean to be a human person.
 This opportunity was extremely beneficial to me.

 - Terrence J. Murphy Institute for Catholic Thought, Law and Public Policy

 - Catholic Social Thought and the United Nations and the Religious Liberty Appellate Clinic, two of St. Thomas Law's 14 legal clinics